 The human-technology-organization is an analytical framework within the human factors domain.
 The approach is rooted within the nuclear power domain.
 It was in the late 1990s as a response to the increasing need to create a deeper understanding for the complex interplay between human operators, technology and organization in safety critical operations .
 The HTO perspective emphasizes the importance of understanding the interactions and interdependencies between a sociotechnical system’s human, technical and organizational parts.
 Since the late 1990s this perspective has gained an increased acknowledgement and is now applied across many different industries.

 Within this document, we suggest adopting a H-T-O perspective with specific focus on system performance can be understood and support operator well-being.
 The benefits of applying an HTO-perspective to system design and analysis are exemplified in figure 3.
-The figure shows potential improvements in three categories; Job, People and Organization.
+The figure shows potential improvements in three categories; Human, Technology and Organisation.